Raee14/HR-Analysis-Dashboard/README.md

 # HR-Analysis-Dashboard
-Designed an HR Analysis dashboard by using Excel for AtliQ Technologies.
+Designed an HR Analysis dashboard by using PowerBI and Excel for AtliQ Technologies.
 To understand employee attendance and preferences for different working modes.

 ## Overview